-The two purely restrictive types of weight loss surgery done today are called gastric banding and vertical sleeve gastrectomy.
+The two purely restrictive types of weight loss surgery are called gastric banding and vertical sleeve gastrectomy.

 Both operations make less room in the stomach for food right after it's swallowed.

-A small part of your stomach is partitioned off to make a pouch at the end of your esophagus (the tube connecting your mouth to your stomach).
-This pouch holds only about ½ ounce -- roughly the capacity of a shot glass.
+The surgeon uses a small part of your stomach to make a pouch at the end of your esophagus (the tube connecting your mouth to your stomach).
+This pouch holds only about half an ounce -- roughly the space in a shot glass.
 It fills up quickly and empties slowly, through a narrow opening to the larger part of the stomach.

 Gastric banding involves placing a band around the top end of the stomach.
 There are two approved gastric banding devices and procedures approved in the U.S. -- LAP-BAND and the Realize band.

-Malabsorptive Weight Loss Surgery: Gastric Bypass and Billiopancreatic Bypass
+Malabsorptive Weight Loss Surgery: Gastric Bypass and Biliopancreatic Bypass

 Gastric bypass surgery also involves creating a small pouch.
 The difference between gastric bypass and gastric banding is that food doesn't pass through the pouch to be further digested in the larger part of the stomach.